 Students of all Dutch and Flemish universities (of applied sciences) can participate, as long as they have written their research project within the last two years.
-This means that also Master students who have finished their bachelor research within the last two years may participate.
+This means that ,aster students who have finished their bachelor research within the last two years may participate as well.
 Furthermore, we welcome students of all fields of discipline.
 Papers must be written in English or Dutch; other languages will not be accepted.

 2. i am a student of an university of applied sciences. can i participate?

-The Student Research Conference is most certainly for students of the universities of applied sciences.
-This year, there are several domains in which a submission will be assessed.
-Because this multidisciplinary nature, we can put more emphasis on the societal relevance and the practical implication of research within different fields.
+The SRC is most certainly for students from universities of applied sciences.
+There are several domains in which a submission will be assessed; because of this multidisciplinary nature, we can put more emphasis on the societal relevance and the practical implication of research within different fields.

 3. who are the members of the review committee?